TransitApp/SVWebViewController/README.md

 * back, forward, stop/refresh and share buttons
 * Open in Safari and Chrome UIActivities
 * navbar title set to the currently visible web page
-* talks with @setNetworkActivityIndicatorVisible@
+* talks with `setNetworkActivityIndicatorVisible`

 ## Installation

 ### CocoaPods

-I've had my share of trouble with CocoaPods, which pushes me to not update it very often.
-If you really want to use SVWebViewController with CocoaPods, I suggest you make it point to `:head` (`pod 'SVWebViewController', :head`).
-I'm usually careful about what I push there.
+I'm not a big fan of CocoaPods, so tend to not keep it updated.
+If you really want to use SVWebViewController with CocoaPods, I suggest you use `pod 'SVWebViewController', :head` to pull from the `master` branch directly.
+I'm usually careful about what I push there and is the version I use myself in all my projects.

 ### Manually